paholg/dimensioned-examples/src/units-outside.md

 }
 ```

-Now, we'll implement it using the handy `MapUnsafe` trait from *dimensioned*.
-It is so named
+Now, we'll implement it using the handy `MapUnsafe` trait from dimensioned.
+It is so named because
-because it gives us unlimited power over our value and its units, thereby disregarding all the
+it gives us unlimited power over our value and its units, thereby disregarding all the dimensional
-dimensional safety that this library provides.
-It's a lot like the `unsafe` keyword, only for
+safety that this library provides.
+It's a lot like the `unsafe` keyword, only for dimensional
-dimensional safety instead of memory safety.
-Once we've ensured that `norm2` is implemented
+safety instead of memory safety.
+Once we've ensured that `norm2` is implemented correctly, we can
-correctly, we can rest easy knowing it will be safe to use.
+rest easy knowing it will be safe to use.

 We could implement this a bit more simply if we only cared about it working for the `SI` unit
 system, but it's not that much more trouble to make it general, and now it will work with any unit